-Respecting Choices® (RC) offers implementation packages for all 3 stages of planning: First Steps® (FS), Next Steps (NS), and Last Steps® (LS) and Shared Decision Making in Serious Illness (SDMSI).
+Respecting Choices® (RC) offers implementation packages for all 3 stages of planning: First Steps® (FS), Next Steps (NS), and Advanced Steps (AS) and Shared Decision Making in Serious Illness (SDMSI).

 Each service can be implemented individually or concurrently in multiple stages as part of a longer-term implementation package.
 Addressing each stage of planning is crucial to having an effective system in place that will ensure individuals’ wishes are followed.